theodoremoreland/ProjectDashboard/README.md

 All previous versions arranged the projects horizontally.
 The horizontal alignment didn't turn out as I intended, the result was an unideal user experience.
 By version #3, I tried to compensate by syncing the user's vertical scroll to the app's horizontal scroll.
 This was ultimately not enough as said functionality wasn't intuitive to the user.

 Previous versions also used word clouds as filter interfaces.
 While I still like the concept, this was difficult to implement in a mobile friendly way.
+Previous versions also featured a "View README" button for each project that would render the corresponding project README upon being clicked.

-Version #3 made some improvements to streamline the layout by improving layout symmetry and using less text.
+Version #3, in comparison to version #2, made some improvements to streamline the layout by improving layout symmetry and using less text.
 Version #3 also displayed names in the word clouds using their standard casing (e.g. JavaScript as opposed to Javascript etc...)

 <img src="https://dj8eg5xs13hf6.cloudfront.net/project-list/41.png" width="700">